-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished innetwork.
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.

 When traveling outside of the United States and you are in need of urgently needed services please be sure to present your Alignment Health Plan My Choice (HMO) member ID card.
 If the provider does not accept your insurance, you may have to pay out-of-pocket for your services.
 Make sure you obtain a copy of the bill along with documentation of medical records and proof of payment so that you can submit the information to Alignment Health Plan My Choice (HMO) for reimbursement.
+If the medical records and supporting documentation are not provided in English, it is your responsibility to submit a copy of the translated documents with your request.
 Alignment Health Plan My Choice (HMO) requires that you submit the bill, along with documentation of medical records and any payments you have already made within 60 days of the date of service or discharge date in order for us to consider the charges for reimbursement.